ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-mzr.md

 # Multizone region
 {: #vrw-mzr}

 Expanding the single-zone region topology into a multizone region (MZR) topology introduces complexity around high availability of components.
-It also introduces some new capabilities, including stretched networking between the data centers and stretched VSAN.
+It also introduces some new capabilities, including stretched networking between the data centers and vSAN stretched clusters.

 ## Multi data center view
 {: #vrw-mzr-view}

 ![IBM Cloud for VMware Regulated Workloads MZR](../../images/vrw-mzr.svg "MZR topology"){: caption="Figure 1.
 MZR topology" caption-side="bottom"}

 The MZR topology consists of two management clusters and a witness cluster in a third site.
 The management clusters must use vSAN based storage and VLAN backed subnets only.
-The management clusters are a 4-node configuration to support VSAN.
+The management clusters are a 4-node configuration to support vSAN.

 The resource cluster can be two independent clusters and use local vSAN storage or use a vSAN stretched cluster, as shown in the diagram. vSAN stretched cluster supports two active sites, each with an even number of hosts and storage devices, and a witness host at the third site.

-According to the NSX-T design, the NSX-T Controllers run an instance in each data center to provide the network failover capabilities.
+According to the NSX-T™ design, the NSX-T Controllers run an instance in each data center to provide the network failover capabilities.
 Only the resource cluster is converted to NSX-T transport nodes.

 ## Product considerations
 {: #vrw-mzr-considerations}